 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a stove in the first floor living room and this has a conventional metal flue which extends through the roof.
-No checks were carried out to establish if the stove is in compliance with appropriate regulations.
-There is also an old fireplace to the rear of the landing which is not currently operational.
+No testing of the flues or fittings was carried out. , There is a wood burning stove in the living room flued through the adjoining chimney.
+Other fireplaces have been blocked and no checks were carried out to establish if these are adequately vented.
+The associated chimneys have been removed.